Stripe

 Adyen

 Despite Stripe’s higher take rate, Adyen has better margins.
 Stripe lost $500 million in 2022, although it expects to return to profitability in 2023.
 In contrast, Adyen generated over $650 million in free cash flow in 2022.
 A major contributing factor is that Stripe spends much more on its workforce.
-Adyen has fewer than 3K employees, whereas Stripe has 7K employees even after laying off 14% of its workforce.
+Adyen has fewer than 3K employees, whereas Stripe has 7K employees, even after laying off 14% of its workforce in 2022.
 Adyen also likely pays each employee less, given that most of Adyen’s employees are based in Amsterdam instead of the US.
 Stripe’s higher headcount was likely needed to build out its additional products and seems to be reflected in its financials.

 Financial Connections